yonbergman/dotenv-sync/README.md

-dotenv-sync [command]                # Runs the command while loading the env variables from .env (based on the dotenv gem) dotenv-sync generate_key             # Generate a new key file dotenv-sync pull                     # Update your .env.local file from the encrypted version dotenv-sync push                     # Update the encrypted file from your version of .env.local dotenv-sync sort [DOTENV_FILE=.env]  # Sorts your .env file dotenv-sync help [COMMAND]           # Describe available commands or one specific command
+dotenv-sync [command]                # Runs the command while loading the env variables from .env (based on the dotenv gem) dotenv-sync generate_key             # Generate a new key file dotenv-sync pull                     # Update your .env.local file from the encrypted version dotenv-sync merge                    # Update your .env.local file from the encrypted version (retains local changes) dotenv-sync push                     # Update the encrypted file from your version of .env.local dotenv-sync sort [DOTENV_FILE=.env]  # Sorts your .env file dotenv-sync help [COMMAND]           # Describe available commands or one specific command